Jengel1/MyProgressTracker/README.md

 */

 /*
-See the file... for a video tutorial of the app funtionality in action.
+See the WatchMe_appTutorial.mp4 file for a video tutorial of the app funtionality in action.
-See the file... for the application storyboard
+    -Note: video is in raw form and and must be downloaded to view- See the App_StoryBoard.pptx file for a Power Point presentation on the application flow and storyboard.
 */